Main Content

 To enable this parameter, select Specify offset.

+You can mount the sensor to a vehicle by setting Parent name to the name of that vehicle.
 The origin is the mounting location specified in the Mounting location parameter.
 This origin is different from the vehicle origin, which is the geometric center of the vehicle.
+You can also mount the sensor to the scene origin by setting Parent name to Scene Origin.

-For more details about the vehicle and world coordinate systems, see Coordinate Systems for Unreal Engine Simulation in Automated Driving Toolbox (Automated Driving Toolbox).
+For more details about the coordinate systems, see Coordinate Systems in Simulink 3D Animation.

 Example: [0,0,10]